Skip to content

 • Free from known irritants (synthetic fragrance, parabens, sulfates)

-More than treating acne, we aim to support your skin barrier and reduce long-term sensitivity.
+Our mission goes beyond merely treating acne; we strive to strengthen your skin barrier and reduce long-term sensitivity.

-There’s no one-size-fits-all solution to acne.
-But with the right actives, a gentle routine, and consistency, real transformation is possible.
-Juicy Chemistry’s active-powered, organic skincare is here to support your journey — from breakout to barrier repair.
+There is no one-size-fits-all solution for acne.
+However, with the right active ingredients, a gentle skincare routine, and consistency, real transformation is possible.
+Juicy Chemistry’s active-powered, organic skincare is here to support you on your journey — from breakouts to barrier repair.

 Research Papers: